selinapps/bias-to-profit/docs/troubleshooting/bias-tracking.md

 -- Check the RLS policies
 SELECT policyname, permissive, roles, cmd FROM pg_policies WHERE tablename = 'bias_state';

+-- Confirm the helper view exists
+SELECT table_name FROM information_schema.views
+WHERE table_schema = 'public' AND table_name = 'v_current_bias';

+-- Confirm the RPC is registered
+SELECT routine_name FROM information_schema.routines
+WHERE routine_schema = 'public' AND routine_name = 'get_current_bias';

 -- Optional: confirm you can read/write a row
 SELECT * FROM public.bias_state LIMIT 1;